ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 export MASTER_CONF=yes
 ```

-The configure file of Master locates in `docker-cluster/kube-config/master-multi.json`, which will be mounted as volume for Master Pod to comsume, you can modify it freely **before deploying**.
+The configuration file of Master locates in `docker-cluster/kube-config/master-multi.json`, which will be mounted as volume for Master Pod to comsume, you can modify it freely **before deploying**.

 In this mode, you can even change the configuration of Master after the deployment has done, see:

 1. Login the Master node
 2. Change the content in `~/docker-cluster/kube-config/master-multi.json`

-3. Restart the affected master containers
+kubelet will auto-restart the affected master pod.

 ### kubelet

-Except a few basic options defined in `provision/master.sh|node.sh`, you can customize the `docker-cluster/kube-config/kubelet.env` freely to add or update `kubelet` options **before deploying**.
+Except a few basic options defined in `kube-deploy/master.sh|node.sh`, you can customize the `docker-cluster/kube-config/kubelet.env` freely to add or update `kubelet` options **before deploying**.

 ## Tear Down